ddobrin/optimize-serverless-google-cloud/README.md

         * Major frameworks have AOT support:
             * [Spring AOT](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/#aot)
 * Find the [optimal thread stack size](https://cloud.google.com/run/docs/tips/java#thread-stack) through profiling, to reduce heap consumption
+* Use Native Java images for containers

+## Testing
+* Test the app with containers - use Testcontainers
+    * Use Google emulators for Google managed services
+    * Use open-source test containers for Postgres, MySQL and SQLServer for relational databases running in CloudSQL

+## Build and Packaging
+* Use cloud-native buildpacks to build the container images
+* Minimize container images by using optimized container images

+## Observability

+## Operations and Resiliency

+## Caching

+## Database

+## Security
 *

+## Documentation